 World In A Jug

 New Atlantis I instrumental tracks recorded at Vulcan Gas Company, Austin, Texas, on October 23, 1968

 Vocal overdubs recorded at Sonobeat's Western Hills Drive studio, Austin, Texas, on or about October 30, 1968

-New Atlantis II instrumental tracks recorded at First Cumberland Presbyterian Church auditorium, Austin, Texas, on August 11, 1969
+New Atlantis II instrumental tracks and some vocal overdubs recorded at First Cumberland Presbyterian Church auditorium, Austin, Texas, on August 11, 1969

 Vocal overdubs recorded at Sonobeat's Western Hills Drive studio, Austin, Texas, on or about August 18, 1969